 You can apply for readmission for the same programme that you were previously admitted and enrolled in.

-If you have passed at least the first year of the programme, you can instead apply for re-registration by contacting the programme secretary from the programme that you want to apply for admission to.
+If you have passed at least the first year of the programme, you can instead apply for re-registration by contacting the administrative coordinator from the programme that you want to apply for admission to.
 Find the contact information in the phone book.
 Re-registration is dependent upon there being available study places on the programme.

 Please note that you must have been withdrawn from your programme for at least 5 months before you can start again.
 If you apply for admission to the same programme but in a different language, it is still considered as readmission.

 Please note that all applicants who are admitted to a programme must pay a materials fee of about € 100, depending on the programme.
 Information about payment will be provided in the admission letter or student contract.